roguehistory/Hist_Digh3814/content/en/week/1/discord.md

 ![voice](/images/discord/voice-settings.png)

-There's a channel for each week's materials, a channel for general history or Carleton chat, and a social channel just for shooting the breeze.
+There's a channel for each week's materials, a channel for general archaeology or Carleton chat, and a social channel just for shooting the breeze.
 If you want to chat or stream your machine (eg to show us what you're trying to do and how it's not working) just click on one of the side-chats - make sure you're unmuted!
-Dr. Graham also has a private office for voide and video and you can ask him directly to speak there.
+Dr. Graham also has a private office for voice and video and you can ask him directly to speak there.

 What all the buttons do [help file](https://support.discordapp.com/hc/en-us/categories/200404398)